 A more complete discussion of the information that must be reported to the IRS (including simplified methods of reporting) can be found in the final section 6056 regulations, the final section 6055 regulations, and the Instructions for Forms 1094-C and 1095-C, which include a definition of ALE Member.

 Generally, an ALE Member must file Form 1095-C for each employee who was a full-time employee of the ALE Member for any month of the calendar year, including any employee who was treated as a full-time employee for one or more months of the calendar year under the look-back measurement method for determining full-time employee status under the employer shared responsibility provisions.
 (See later questions in Basics of Employer Reporting for exceptions.)
-For guidance on how to determine who is a full-time employee, including rules on the look-back measurement method, see Identification of Full-Time Employee sections in the Employer Shared Responsibility Q&As.
+For guidance on how to determine who is a full-time employee, including rules on the look-back measurement method, see the Identification of Full-Time Employee section in the Employer shared responsibility Q&As.

 Also, an ALE Member that sponsors a self-insured health plan must generally file Form 1095-C for each employee who enrolls in the self-insured health coverage or enrolls a family member in the coverage, regardless of whether the employee is a full-time employee for any month of the calendar year.